 Revealing the narrative of the School of Health in Social Science at the University of Edinburgh

-This autumn, the School of Health in Social Science at the University of Edinburgh unveiled a new art installation, representing the narrative the School created in partnership with Invisible Grail.
+In the autumn of 2019, the School of Health in Social Science at the University of Edinburgh unveiled a new art installation, representing the narrative the School created in partnership with Invisible Grail.

 The metaphor of the School as a coat, representing shelter, safety and comfort, alongside a carefully sculptured design that is intentionally worn in look, brings tangibility to the diversity of the School’s disciplines and focus on the School’s purpose: to confront and remedy societal challenges.

 “The coat, with its juxtaposing hard lines but innate protecting quality, represents the complexity of the issues that colleagues and disciplines in our School seek to address.
 It has become a metaphor for what we do, who we are and what we stand for, encompassing our compassion and aims.”

 Head of School and Professor of Clinical Psychology

 The idea of a coat as a way to represent the School developed from a workshop delivered by Invisible Grail.
 Over the course of a series of workshops, delegates unlocked a common purpose and narrative for their School, enabling a greater sense of collegiality and ownership of their future.